Contact Cheryl Lassiter | firstname.lastname@example.org| Parler/Gab @AnnThrope |No Twitter. No Facebook. No censorship.

 Her long-form written works include:

 The Queens of Hampton Beach: A History of the Carnival Queens and Miss Hampton Beach Beauty Pageants, 1915-2015 (with Karen Raynes).
 A fascinating year-by-year, winner-by-winner portrait, not just of these iconic summertime contests, but of Hampton Beach itself.
-(Blue Petal Press, 2017).
-Media inquiries: winners facts and stats.
+(Blue Petal Press, 2017)

 Under her imprint Blue Petal Press, Cheryl published Answering the Call, Hampton Men in the American Civil War by Eleanor A. Becotte (2013) and Marelli’s Market, the First 100 Years in Hampton, New Hampshire, 1914-2014 by Karen Raynes and Marcia Hannon-Buber (2013).